 Photograph of Mrs Mabel Wyllie and the first National Working Committee of Australian Church Women.

 In the ACW archives, we only have two blurred images of our first National President Mrs Mabel Wyllie.
 Do you have or know where there are copyright-free images of Mrs Wyllie and the other members of the first National Committee of Australian Church Women?
-Please email me at email@example.com if the ACW archives are permitted to have and use these images.
+Please email me at email@example.com the ACW archives are permitted to have and use these images.

 Update 7 February 2020

 Thanks are extended to those members who have responded to my request for information on this blog post.
-They have advised me that the Christian names of Mrs A Dougan is Elsie, Mrs CF Gribble is Isabel and Mrs HJ Lilley is Lorna.
+They have advised me that the Christian names of Mrs A Dougan is Elsie, Mrs CF Gribble is Isobel and Mrs HJ Lilley is Lorna.